ibm-cloud-docs/speech-to-text/features.md

 The service supports speech recognition for the many languages listed in [Language support](/docs/speech-to-text?topic=speech-to-text-about#about-languages).
 The service provides different models for the languages that it supports.
 Most language models are generally available (GA) for production use; a few are beta and subject to change.

--   For most languages, the service offers previous-generation *Broadband* and *Narrowband* models.
-Most previous-generation models are GA.
-For more information, see [Previous-generation languages and models](/docs/speech-to-text?topic=speech-to-text-models).
 -   For some languages, the service offers large speech models.
 For more information, see [Supported large speech languages and models](/docs/speech-to-text?topic=speech-to-text-models-large-speech-languages).
 -   The service also offers next-generation *Multimedia* and *Telephony* models that improve upon the speech recognition capabilities of the previous-generation models.
 All next-generation models are GA.
 Next-generation models return results with greater throughput and higher accuracy than previous-generation models.
 For more information, see [Next-generation languages and models](/docs/speech-to-text?topic=speech-to-text-models-ng).